DragonSenses/Algorithms/LeetCode/22-generate-parentheses/problem.md

 ```

 **Note:** This implementation achieved a runtime of 0.1 ms, placing it in the top 13.44% of all solutions.
 In comparison, 32.38% of solutions had a runtime of 1 ms, and 38.94% of solutions had a runtime of 2 ms.

+## **Complexity Analysis**

+### **Time Complexity**: `O([4^n / sqrt(n)])`

+- **Brute Force Procedure**: The naive brute force approach of generating all possible parentheses has a time complexity of `O([4^n / n*sqrt(n)])`.
+This is because it generates all possible strings and then filters out the invalid ones.
+However, during the backtracking procedure, we only track valid prefixes, which significantly reduces the number of strings we need to consider.

+- **Mutable Instance**: When considering each valid string, it is important to note that we use a mutable instance (e.g., `StringBuilder` in Java, `list` in Python).
+As a result, to add each instance of a valid string to `result`, we must first convert it to a string.
+This conversion process adds an additional factor of `n` to the time complexity.

+### **Space Complexity**: `O(n)`

+- **Recursion Call Stack**: The extra space used relative to the input size is the space occupied by the recursion call stack.
+The space complexity of a recursive call depends on the maximum depth of the recursive call stack, which is `2n`.
+Since each recursive call either adds a left parenthesis or a right parenthesis, the total number of parentheses is `2n`.
+Therefore, at most `O(n)` levels of recursion will be created, and each level consumes a constant amount of space.